BerkeleyLab/Marble/README.md

 ## Credits

-The initial design is supported by the Berkeley Accelerator Controls and Instrumentation (BACI), a DOE High Energy Physics (HEP) General Accelerator R&D (GARD) program and carried out by the Accelerator Technology Group (ATG) at LBNL, in collaboration with the Warsaw University of Technology (WUT) and Creotech Instruments in Poland.
+The initial design work was supported by the Berkeley Accelerator Controls and Instrumentation (BACI), a DOE High Energy Physics (HEP) General Accelerator R&D (GARD) program and carried out by the Accelerator Technology Group (ATG) at LBNL, in collaboration with the Warsaw University of Technology (WUT) and Creotech Instruments in Poland.

-The board was designed by Michal Gaska (WUT) and Larry Doolittle (LBNL) is the mastermind behind the design.
+The board was designed by Michal Gaska (WUT), and Larry Doolittle (LBNL) is the mastermind behind the design.
 Michael Betz, Vamsi Vytla, Sergio Paiagua, Eric Norum, Shree Murthy, and Keith Penney (LBNL) have also contributed to the design and supporting software and firmware throughout the development.

 ## Copyright

-Marble Copyright (c) 2019, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Department of Energy).
+Marble Copyright (c) 2019-2023, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Department of Energy).
 All rights reserved.

-This documentation describes Marble and is licensed under the CERN OHL v.
-1.2.
+This documentation describes Marble and is licensed under the [CERN OHL v1.2](https://ohwr.org/project/licences/wikis/cern-ohl-v1.2).

 NOTICE.
 This documentation was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
 As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the documentation to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.